ZephyrTransport/governance/DRAFT governance.md

 The primary role of the PMC is oversight -- not to develop the technical approach, but to ensure that all legal issues are addressed, that procedure is followed, and that each and every release is the product of the community as a whole.
 Successful execution of this oversight role is a key component of the foundation's litigation protection mechanisms.

 The PMC is also tasked with furthering the long term development and health of the community as a whole, and ensuring that balanced and wide-scale peer review and collaboration happen.
 PMCs shall activitely discourage communities centered around a few individuals who work virtually uncontested for long periods.
-We believe that this is detrimental to the quality, relevance, and robustness of products and the travel demand forecasting industry.
+We believe that this is detrimental to the quality, relevance, and robustness of products and of the travel demand forecasting industry at large.

 Members of PMCs are kept to a higher standard than all other members of the foundation.
 This is because the PMC, and the chair in particular, are directly responsible for the main activities carried out by the foundation.
 The Board and the membership rely on the PMC to ensure that communities behave always in a lawful manner, and in accordance to the Bylaws and the mission and goals of the foundation.